 The N9 night bus operates every 20 minutes to central London between 11.30 p.m. and 5 a.m. (depending on the day of the week) (Trafalgar Square).
 The trip takes around 76 minutes.

 Image Credit: @ahundt from Pixabay

 Heathrow airport to London by Taxi (Black Cab)

-Black cabs are classic London taxis with five seats – three across the back and two flip-down seats facing backward.
+Black cabs are classic London taxis with five seats – three across the back and two flip-down seats facing backwards.
 These are the only cabs in London that you may hail or get from a cab stand.
 The cost of hailing a cab in London varies.

 Heathrow airport to London by Minicab (Private Taxi)

-Rather of carrying your belongings to the Uber pickup location, car services such as Heathrow Shuttle will park and wait for you with a sign at the airport arrivals gate and assist you with your bags.
+Rather than carrying your belongings to the Uber pickup location, car services such as Heathrow Shuttle will park and wait for you with a sign at the airport arrivals gate and assist you with your bags.
 You may also reserve car seats for youngsters or make other requests ahead of time, such as notifying the airline if you're flying with a pet, for example.

 In light traffic, the journey from Heathrow Terminal 5 to Central London takes around 55 minutes.
-You will have to go with the driver to the car, however you will be assisted with your bags.
+You will have to go with the driver to the car, however, you will be assisted with your bags.